segment-boneyard/resource-cache/Readme.md

 # script-cache

   Caches scripts in memory based on a url key.
 Will keep the script cached even if its origin is down to avoid frontend SPOF.
 Will refresh the script on `get` every `refresh` period.

+  The cache fetches the scripts in the background and doesn't expose an asynchronous API to prevent performance critical script rendering code for waiting for potentially slow or down origin servers.

 ## Example